qivicon/smarthome/docs/sources/architecture/thing-definition.md

 </channel-type>
 ```

 The `advanced` property indicates if this channel is either a basic or a more specific functionality of the thing.
 If `advanced` is set to `true` a user inteface mide hide this channel by default.
-The default value is false and will be taken if the `advanced` attribute is not specified.
+The default value is `false` and will be taken if the `advanced` attribute is not specified.
 Espacially for complex devices with a lot of channels, only a small set of channels - the most important ones - should be shown to the user to reduce complexity.
 If a channel should be declared as `advanced` depends on the device and can be decided by the binding developer.
 If a functionality is rarley used it should be better marked as `advanced`.

 In the following sections the declaration and semantics of tags, state descriptions and channel categories will be explained in more detail.
-For a complete sample of the thing types XML file and a list of possible configuration options please see the [XML Configuration Guide](configuration.md).
+For a complete sample of the thing types XML file and a full list of possible configuration options please see the [XML Configuration Guide](configuration.md).

 ### Default Tags